Testing the Black Berkey

-- Make a note of which filter(s) passed and failed the red food coloring test and review the Trouble Shooting Tips, on this page to ensure the test was not a false postive, and repeat the test if necessary.
+- Make a note of which filter(s) passed and failed the red food coloring test and review the Trouble Shooting Tips, on this page to ensure the test was not a false positive, and repeat the test if necessary.

-- If your filter fails the test, after all trouble shooting tips are followed, please contact our Customer Service department for further instructions
+- If your filter fails the test, after all troubleshooting tips are followed, please contact our Customer Service department for further instructions

 - If the water in all the glasses is clear, your filters are functioning properly.
 Empty the top container of red water and clean before resuming normal filtering.

 Other Black Berkey Filter Tips: